 If success of a species is measured in terms of control over conditions of the environment to secure our needs, we are an extremely successful species.
 But if disruptions to the lithosphere, atmosphere, biosphere, and hydrosphere are taken into consideration, humanity’s controlling activities resemble hubris more than success.
 The current environmental movement is founded on the belief that responsibility for the well-being of the non-living environment, dissimilar species, and less fortunate humans is a corollary to the expansion of our powers.

 When a polar standing on a chunk of ice floats past an island of heaped e-waste, the scene is set for the conflict between the cost to animals of humanity’s fetishistic allure for techno-updates.
+Marina Zurkow dramatizes the dire environmental consequences of humanity indulging in the newest versions of convenience and fun.

 Continue Reading »